🇩🇪

 The Enterprise Edition delivers professional support, extended features, and hosting options — for business-critical applications, the Enterprise version is generally the safer choice.

-In today's digitalized business environment, a powerful ERP system (Enterprise Resource Planning) is essential for many companies to optimize processes and remain competitive.
+In today's digitalized business environment, a powerful ERP system (Enterprise Resource Planning) is essential for many companies to improve processes and remain competitive.
 An especially interesting option is Open Source ERP software.

 But within this area, companies are often ahead of choice: should you choose a free community version or a paid enterprise version?